 (a) in the manner and at the place specified in the relevant Order;

-(b) properly labelled and packaged so as to ensure no damage occurs during transportation and delivery to Bayer;
+(b) Products must be properly labelled and packaged so as to ensure no damage occurs during transportation and delivery to Bayer;

-(c) accompanied by a delivery note and a packing slip describing the contents of each package or container showing the weight, quantity and relevant purchase order number, and the names of the shipping company and the ship if applicable; and
+(c) Products must be accompanied by a delivery note and a packing slip describing the contents of each package or container showing the weight, quantity and relevant purchase order number, and the names of the shipping company and the ship if applicable; and

 (d) in accordance with any special instructions contained in the relevant Order.

-4.4 Supplier must provide to Bayer a detailed despatch note on the date of dispatch of each shipment of Products separate from the Products and the relevant invoice.
+4.4 Supplier must provide to Bayer a detailed dispatch note on the date of dispatch of each shipment of Products separate from the Products and the relevant invoice.

 4.5 Bayer agrees to accept delivery of the Products at the times specified in the relevant Order, or if not specified at any time between 9.00am and 5.00pm on a Business Day at the place of delivery.

-4.6 Supplier may deliver the Products by separate instalments only with Bayer’s prior written consent.
+4.6 Supplier may deliver the Products or Services by separate instalments only with Bayer’s prior written consent.

-4.7 Bayer has no obligation to inspect the Products upon delivery.
-Bayer’s acceptance of Products upon delivery does not constitute any waiver of any of Bayer’s rights under these Terms or the relevant Contract and is without prejudice to any right or remedy it may have in respect of defective Products.
+4.7 Bayer has no obligation to inspect the Products or Services upon delivery.
+Bayer’s acceptance of Products or Services upon delivery does not constitute any waiver of any of Bayer’s rights under these Terms or the relevant Contract and is without prejudice to any right or remedy it may have in respect of defective Products or Services.

-4.8 Supplier must replace any Product which is not accepted by Bayer within 10 Business Days.
+4.8 Supplier must replace any Product or Service which is not accepted by Bayer within 10 Business Days.

 4.9 Risk in and title to the Products passes to Bayer on delivery.
 Supplier must fully insure the Products against loss, destruction and damage until such time as risk passes to Bayer.